AnasysInstruments/anasys-python-tools/README.rst

   heightmaps = f.HeightMaps
   # Show off your beautiful images
   heightmaps['Height 1'].show()
+  # Unsure what the data looks like?
+Try:
+  dir(f) # Displays user-accessible data
+  dir(f.HeightMaps)

 Features
 --------

-- Read and write files with .axz, .axd, and .irb file extensions
+- Read and write files with .axz, .axd, file extensions
 - Extract AFM spectral and height map images as numpy arrays
 - Quickly display and save your data
 - Use your data with popular Python data libraries and applications (Pandas, Orange3, Jupyter, etc.)